VassilyDev/TSBridge/README.md

 ### Project info
 A list of currently supported loco and library keywords is available in the wiki.
-Please see [Compatible loco](https://github.com/VassilyDev/TSBridge/wiki/Compatible-loco-and-trains) and [Method and functions](https://github.com/VassilyDev/TSBridge/wiki/Method-and-functions) for details.
+Please see [Compatible loco](https://github.com/VassilyDev/TSBridge/wiki/Compatible-loco-and-trains) and [Documentation](https://github.com/VassilyDev/TSBridge/wiki/Documentation) for details.

 # Download and install Arduino library
 This library depends on Sharer (by Rufus31415) to communicate with the Arduino board.
 Please download it from the library Manager or